• Home

 Picture

 The use of coercive force was to play an important role in controlling political dissent.
 The Cheka secret police was set up in December 1917 and number of arrests almost doubled in the following 12 months.
 In the same period, more than one in six executions carried out were for 'political crimes'.
-(See data right)
+(See data above)

 Informal social control, such as propaganda, was also very important in helping to generate support for the regime.
 The Bolsheviks used a range of innovative techniques coordinated by the Department for Agitation and Propaganda (Agitprop) under the leadership of Evgeny Preobrazhensky.
 Agitprop sought to explain the policies of the Communist Party and to persuade Russians to support and join the party.